 Within a brokerage account, securities transactions are segregated by type for regulatory and accounting purposes.
 Prior to placing an order in a cash account, the client is expected to deposit enough funds to pay for the transaction in full.

 If a position is purchased and sold in a cash account without being fully paid for, Regulation T of the Federal Reserve Board requires the account to be restricted for 90 Days.
 You will not be able to place trades on the Internet for 90 days.
 You will have to phone your orders in.
 You will be prohibited from creating a "margin call" in your account.

 Note: If the security is bought and sold with out being fully paid for, but the money is received by the buy-side settlement date, the restriction can be lifted.

-In a Cash account on 90-day restriction, once a security is sold, the proceeds of the sale may not used to buy any security until settlement date.
-(Settlement date is 3 business days for stocks.)
+In a Cash account on 90-day restriction, once a security is sold, the proceeds of the sale may not be used to buy any security until settlement date.
+(Settlement date is 2 business days for stocks.)
 Accounts placed on 90-day restriction will be forced to place orders via telephone and will be charged a commission at the Telephone rate of $19.95.
 Day-trading with unsettled funds and debit balances are prohibited in cash accounts.